morinlab/lymphopedia/papers/wenigerMutationsTumorSuppressor2006a.md

 sankey-beta
 This study, New Tier 1, 1
 New Tier 1, PMBL Tier 1, 1
-This study, PMBL Tier 2, 1
 This study, New Tier 2, 1
 New Tier 2, PMBL Tier 2, 1
-Other studies, PMBL Tier 1, 76
+Other studies, PMBL Tier 1, 75
-Other studies, PMBL Tier 2, 82
+Other studies, PMBL Tier 2, 81
 ```